 We challenge you to read 100 books before graduating high school!
 Sign up at dekalblibrary.beanstack.org to register.

-If you need suggestions for what to read, click here for our list of librarian, teacher, and teen-approved books.
-You can also receive personalized recommendations from DeKalb County Public Librarians by filling out the form here.
+If you need suggestions for what to read, check out our list of librarian, teacher, and teen-approved books.
+You can also receive personalized recommendations from DeKalb County Public Librarians by filling out this form.

-To complete the challenge, you must read and log 100 books and write 10 book reviews (we want to know what you liked AND what you didn’t like!).
+To complete the challenge, you must read and log 100 books and write 10 book reviews.
+Book reviews must be at least 5 complete sentences to count towards the challenge.
+We want to know what you liked AND what you didn’t like!
 Want more info?
 Scroll down for the FAQ.

-All challenge finishers will receive benchmark and completion prizes (and the sweet satisfaction of knowing that you’re a super reader).
-Also, if you complete the challenge, you will be entered into a yearly raffle to win a big prize - an iPad Pro!
+All challenge finishers will receive benchmark and completion prizes, distributed throughout the year.
+Also, if you complete the challenge, you will be entered into a drawing to win a big prize - an iPad Pro!
 Let’s go!

 100 Books Before Graduation is a reading challenge for students ages 13 to 18.
 You are challenged to read 100 books of your choice and to write 10 (short but thoughtful) book reviews.
 If you complete the challenge, you will receive prizes and major bragging rights!
 Reading for fun will bring so much joy and depth to your life, and we want to encourage you to do more of it!